Baltimore, MD Premises Liability Lawyer

 Statute of Limitations

 If you’ve been injured on someone else’s property in Maryland, you have three years from the date of your accident to file a legal claim.
-Missing this deadline could prevent you from seeking compensation for your injuries, so it’s important to take action promptly.
+Missing this deadline could prevent your premises liability lawyer from seeking damages for injuries sustained by the victim, so it’s important to take action promptly.

 However, there are exceptions to this rule:

-Speak with a Baltimore premises liability attorney promptly will help protect your rights and strengthen your case.
+Speak with a Baltimore premises claims attorney promptly will help protect your rights and strengthen your case.
 Call Regan Zambri Long today.

 Again, Maryland follows a strict contributory negligence rule.
 You may be barred from recovering any compensation if you are found to be even slightly at fault for your accident.

 This is just one reason why having legal representation is important.
-Our Baltimore personal injury attorneys know how to build strong cases that anticipate and counter any allegations of contributory negligence, protecting your right to fair compensation.
+Our Baltimore personal injury attorneys know how to build strong lawsuits that anticipate and counter any allegations of carelessness, protecting your right to fair compensation.

-Time is critical in premises liability cases.
+Time is critical in premises claims lawsuit.
 Contact Regan Zambri Long today to protect your legal rights.

 Schedule a Free Consultation